 “We needed to change the whole mindset.
 You’re not here to serve the business, you are the business, you’re accountable to grow the top line.
 I put IT leaders at every plant and distribution center.

 We needed to start building an organizational construct that made CIOs accountable for the business process that they were serving to drive as much value as possible.”

-Uniting IT and business has been a central theme defining much of Jim’s career.
+Uniting IT and business has been a central theme defining much of Jim’s career and his role as an Emissary Advisor providing CTO advisory services insights.
 At P&G, he saw the need for IT teams to emerge from the shadows and assume a more direct role in driving business forward.
 He felt that success in IT was inexorably linked to the success of the business.
 And he also observed that the CIOs who are nimble enough to masquerade as CEOs (and vice versa) ultimately came out on top.
 Yet, many organizations continue to fall short.

 “I think there’s a major shift that needs to occur in businesses.
 Technology is not just for IT—it’s for everybody.”

 For example, Jim’s IT crack team held themselves accountable for the creation of new solutions, their adoption, and the overall value of any projects.
 They also provided reviews directly to leadership on its overall value.
 Therefore, if they had a project that was committed to reducing manufacturing cost by X percent, his team was on the hook for actually achieving that.
 They talked business results first, then technology, creating a partnership with the divisions they were servicing.